Odey cuts stake in Man Group after share price slump

-LONDON, June 24 (Reuters) - Odey Asset Management has reduced its stake in Man Group after a slump in the hedge fund company’s share price over the past month.
+LONDON (Reuters) - Odey Asset Management has reduced its stake in Man Group (EMG.L) after a slump in the hedge fund company’s share price over the past month.

-London-based Odey, founded by veteran fund manager Crispin Odey and known for its lucrative 2009 bet on a recovery in Barclays shares, reduced its holding to 6.72 percent on Thursday, when the shares were trading between 77.6 and 85.8 pence.

 Odey, which had increased its position to 7.37 percent last month, was not immediately available to comment on the share sale.